 If you are driving in from Ricketts Glen State Park, keep an eye to your right for Big Run Falls.
 While this 15-foot waterfall isn’t nearly as impressive as Sullivan Falls, it’s right next to the road and makes a great place to stop when visiting the game lands.

 How to Get to Sullivan Falls in State Game Lands 13

 Sullivan Falls in State Game Lands 13 is accessed from Jamison City Road, also known as Sullivan Falls Road in some sources, which is only about 100 yards up Route 487 from the main entrance to Ricketts Glen State Park in Sullivan County, Pennsylvania.

-From the Sullivan Falls parking area, follow the faint trail at the back of the parking area for around 3-5 minutes until you reach the top of the hollow created by Sullivan Falls.
-Use caution, as the lack of a well-defined trail increases the odds of getting a bit lost in this area.
+From the Sullivan Falls parking area, follow the obvious, but unmarked trail at the back of the parking area for around 2-3 minutes until you reach the top of the hollow created by Sullivan Falls.

 As you are driving to Sullivan Falls from Route 487, you’ll pass Big Run Falls about a quarter-mile before the parking area for Sullivan Falls.
 There is a small pull-off near the top of the falls, or you can walk the short distance up the road from the Sullivan Falls Parking area.

 Should you have an interest in exploring State Game Lands 13 further, be aware that it is a very difficult and dangerous hike, far from roads and trails.
-If that excites you rather than deters you, check out Jeff Mitchell’s detailed guide in his book, “Hiking the Endless Mountains,” or check out this good, but less detailed guide from MidAtlanticHikes.com.
+If that excites you rather than deters you, read our piece about the three waterfalls on Heberly Run or check out Jeff Mitchell’s detailed guide in his book, “Hiking the Endless Mountains,” (Affiliate link) or check out this good, but less detailed guide from MidAtlanticHikes.com.

 [Need help using the coordinates in this guide?
 Click here for information.]